 - The government needs to be able to monitor how the mechanism is working and adjust surrounding policies – including grant, innovation, and training funding – in response.
 The government should expand available grant support but build in tapering mechanisms to manage costs and phase them down over time.

-- The government must ensure a stable investment environment by signalling its intention to keep the mechanism in place well beyond 2028.
-It should be aligned with the government’s ambition is to phase-out all fossil fuel heating installations by 2035.
-This would mirror the proposed zero-emissions vehicle mandate, which is linked with the 2035 phase-out date for internal combustion engine vehicles.
+- The UK government must ensure a stable investment environment by signalling its intention to keep the mechanism in place well beyond 2028.
+It should align with the government’s ambition is to phase-out all fossil fuel heating installations by 2035.
+This would mirror the zero-emissions vehicle mandate proposal, which links with the 2035 phase-out date for internal combustion engine vehicles.

-Although some industry incumbents are likely to be fiercely opposed to the idea, BEIS deserves credit for thinking creatively about how to induce a mass market for heat pumps.
+Although some industry incumbents are likely to fiercely oppose the idea, BEIS deserves credit for thinking creatively about how to induce a mass market for heat pumps.
 Their challenge now is to see this policy through and put in place the complementary measures it needs to succeed.